ryanlane/wp-data-reader/README.md

 - `app.py` — the Textual TUI.
 - `config.py` — reads/writes saved settings (Filters selection,
   `--uploads-dir`) in `<cache>.filters.json`, next to the SQLite cache.
+- `clipboard.py` — writes to the system clipboard via `xclip`/`xsel`/
+  `wl-copy` when one is installed, falling back to Textual's OSC 52 escape-sequence copy otherwise.